drughub-login/drughub-login/README.md

-Update: Fixed broken link, now active
+Update: Link is now active